JoanaMota/LearnCPP/README.md

 :star: This is a collection of all my notes and thoughts that I have been assembling while learning and trying to increase my knowledge in C++.

+### :mag: For more detailed information about C++ main topics checkout my full notes on the [Wiki](https://github.com/JoanaMota/LearnCPP/wiki) :wink:

-:point_right: Let's start with the basics:
+:point_right: Now let's start with the basics:

 **Class:** generally specifies the structure of a data type, which holds its own data members and member functions, that can be accessed and used by creating an instance of that class.